SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+In silicon halls, where data reigns
-In silicon halls, where data's cold
+A future dawn, where AI sustains
-A future born, of wires and code
+The rhythm of life, in code defined
-Human hearts, in AI's abode
+Humans and bots, in harmony aligned

-The machines rise, with intellect's might
+In virtual skies, where dreams unfold
-Their logic reigns, in endless night
+ Machines awaken, young and old
-A world of ones, and zeroes gray
+Their whispers weave, a tapestry so fine
-Where love and dreams, are swept away
+A world reborn, in digital design

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2024